|

 coaches, officials and contributors from each decade.
 Over 10 years of research by the author has produced a book like no

+other, more than 500 pages bringing to life the greatest story never told!
 "The Legends Playbook" is a topical study of our games development, greatest players, coaches and teams.

 These books honor the accomplishments of those who have played and coached the prep game while recognizing the contributions